utahplt/ifT-benchmark/README.md

     return x + 1 // type of x is refined to String | Number
 ```

+## Benchmark Items Table

+Below is a table for all benchmark items as a quick reference.
 | Benchmark            | Description                                              |
 |:---------------------|----------------------------------------------------------|
 | positive             | refine when condition is true                            |